DevCrumbs/Warcraft-II/docs/Sandra_Alvarez.md

 - Create simple methods to allow the game designer/s modify the parameters of the game in an easy and fast way.
 - Fixe the majority of the most critical bugs of the game (game crush bugs) alongst its development.
 - Write some of the messages said by King Terenas.
-- Add feedback to specific features of the game: when a room is cleared or the player base is successfully defended (brighten the floor and print the information in the middle of the screen), when a player building or unit is selected (draw a quad around it), when an enemy building or unit is attacked (draw a red quad around it for just a few seconds), when a new group of units is saved or a saved group of units is selected, etc.<br>
+- Add feedback to specific features of the game: when a room is cleared or the player base is successfully defended (brighten the floor and print the information in the middle of the screen), when a player building or unit is selected (draw a quad around it), when an enemy building or unit is attacked (draw a red quad around it for just a few seconds), when a new group of units is saved or a saved group of units is selected, etc.<br><br>
 <img src="Readme_Files/Sandra_Alvarez/baseDefendedRoomCleared.gif" width="600">
-_Base defended and room cleared_<br>
+_Base defended and room cleared_<br><br>
 - Select all units of a certain type which are on screen, center the camera to a specific group of units and allow the player to easily add or remove units from the selected units.

 ### Wiki tasks: